-Figure 10 shows estimates of the share of different road user fatalities as reported by MoRTH (Transport Research Wing 2019), estimates made by Hsiao, M. et al. (2013), IIT Delhi, and Dandona et al. (2020).
-Hsiao et al. estimates are based on a nationally representative mortality survey of 1.1 million homes in India which reported 122,000 RTI deaths, IIT Delhi estimate is based an analysis of police records obtained from 8 cities(Delhi Traffic Police, 2014, Mani, A. and Tagat, A., 2013, Mohan, D. et al., 2013) and a number of locations on rural roads around the country (Gururaj, G. et al., 2014, Tiwari, G., 2015, Tiwari, G. et al., 2000, and Dandona et al. (2020) estimate is based on several verbal autopsy data sources.
+Figure 10 shows estimates of the share of different road user fatalities as reported by MoRTH (Transport Research Wing 2019), estimates made by Hsiao et al. (2013), IIT Delhi, and GBD 2017 (Dandona et al. 2020).
+Hsiao et al. estimates are based on a nationally representative mortality survey of 1.1 million homes in India which reported 122,000 RTI deaths, IIT Delhi estimate is based an analysis of police records obtained from 8 cities (Delhi Traffic Police, 2014, Mani and Tagat, 2013, Mohan et al., 2013) and a number of locations on rural roads around the country (Gururaj et al., 2014, Tiwari, 2015, Tiwari et al., 2000, and GBD 2017 estimate is based on several verbal autopsy data sources.

-The MoRTH estimates suggest that pedestrian fatalities constitute only 15% of total RTI fatalities in the country.
-The Hsiao et al. (2013), IIT Delhi and Dandona et al. (2020) estimates for share of pedestrian fatalities are 37%, 33% and 35% respectively.
+The MoRTH estimates suggest that pedestrian fatalities constitute only 17% of total RTI fatalities in the country.
+The Hsiao et al. (2013), IIT Delhi and GBD 2017 estimates for share of pedestrian fatalities are 37%, 33% and 35% respectively.
 This is a very large gap between the official and researchers' estimates.

-Since Hsiao et al. and Dandona et al. have estimated the fatalities from verbal autopsies with a statistically representative sample of households in India (a part of the Sample Registration System of the Registrar General of India), it is likely that their numbers are closer to the truth.
+Since Hsiao et al. and GBD 2017 have estimated the fatalities from verbal autopsies with a statistically representative sample of households in India (a part of the Sample Registration System of the Registrar General of India), it is likely that their numbers are closer to the truth.
 The IIT Delhi estimate is made from detailed analysis of police reports from various parts of the country, and therefore, may be considered as being based on official data, though from a smaller sample in the country.
+Since these latter estimates for pedestrian fatalities are similar, it is quite certain that these estimates are more